aaronjgeronimo/aaronjgeronimo.github.io/essays/final-project-idea.md

 - Admin problem list page

 ## Case Ideas:
-- user opens landing page, opens report page, reports a problem and pins where problem is on map page.
+- User opens landing page, opens report page, reports a problem and pins where problem is on map page.
 - Admin opens landing, logs in via admin login link, views list of reported problems, can mark completed/important/fix asap, view number of reports on map.

 ## Beyond the basics:
 - Improves UH Manoa
+- Less downtime for facilities
+- Gets students more involved